tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 demonstrates starting `IRIS_Cal` observation mode, submitting `sequence` to the top level sequencer and then stopping the observation.

-This integration test is divided into following three parts:
+This component test is divided into following three parts:

 ### Setup